shugaoye/manifests/README.md

 # - kernel

 History:
-20160902 - Replaced build folder with AOSP version 20160824 - Upgrade to android-6.0.1_r61 and use the new android-x86 manifest.
+20160902 - Replaced build/art folder with AOSP version
+20160824 - Upgrade to android-6.0.1_r61 and use the new android-x86 manifest.